 The Youth Sports program at HSES is offered to four-year-old through fourth grade students.
-School teams participate in soccer, basketball, T-ball/baseball, and softball.
+School teams participate in soccer, basketball, and t-ball/baseball.
 The teams compete in the West Houston Christian Sports Association (WHCSA) that consists of other Christian schools in and around Houston.
 Parent involvement is the key to the success of this program.
 Coaches are parent volunteers that must complete a background check and complete the Safeguarding God's Children course prior to coaching.
-Youth Sports may serve as a key feeder to the Middle School athletics program at HSES.